There is also doubt over whether there will be enough food on shelves.

 Passholders can expect recurring weekly slots, next day delivery and priority access to Christmas slots as perks of their membership.

-Buying one means customers won’t be charged extra for deliveries during busy periods.
+Buying one means customers won’t be charged extra for deliveries during busy periods, like Christmas.

-Morrisons announced on Thursday 14 October that its Christmas Food to Order service (its own version of a Click and Collect scheme, albeit for the festive season) had launched.
+Morrisons has also announced that its Christmas Food to Order service (its own version of a Click and Collect scheme, albeit for the festive season) has launched.

 Customers using the service can choose from a range of starters, mains, sides, desserts, party food and drinks, including vegan and gluten free options.